MicrosoftDocs/Azure-RMSDocs/mip/develop/setup-configure-mip.md

 ---
-title: Set up and configure your Microsoft Information Protection (MIP) client workstation
+title: Microsoft Information Protection (MIP) SDK setup and configuration
-description: Instructions for configuring a client workstation, to use applications built with the Microsoft Information Protection SDK.
+description: Provides the setup and configuration prerequisites, in order to use applications built with the Microsoft Information Protection SDK.
 services: information-protection
 author: BryanLa
 ms.service: information-protection